singh-man/books/crackingTheCoding/16_moderate.md

 41	String buildFromPattern(...)  {  /* same as  before   */}
 ```

 This algorithm takes O(n²), since we iterate through O(n) possibilities for the main string and do O(n) work to build and compare the strings.

 Observe that we've also cut down the possibilities for the main string that we try.
 If there are three instances of the main string, then its length cannot be any more than one third of value.

 **Optimized (Alternate}**

-If you don't like the work ofbuilding a string only to compare it (and then destroy it), we can eliminate this.
+If you don't like the work of building a string only to compare it (and then destroy it), we can eliminate this.

 Instead, we can iterate through the values for a and b as before.
-But this time, to check if the string matches the pattern (given those values for a andb), we walk through value, comparing each substring to the first instance of the a and b strings.
+But this time, to check if the string matches the pattern (given those values for a and b), we walk through value, comparing each substring to the first instance of the a and b strings.
 ```java
 1   boolean  doesMatch(String pattern,  String value) {
 2       if (pattern.length() == 0)  return value.length() ==  0;